avinashmujja/CurrencyConverter/README.md

 # Android Architecture and its components

-This project written in Clean Architecture using SOLID priniciples and consists of DaggerHilt, Viewbinding, Viewmodels, Stateflows, Room database, extension dependencies and unit testing
+This project written in Kotlin...
+Clean Architecture using SOLID priniciples and consists of DaggerHilt, Viewbinding, Viewmodels, Stateflows, Room database, extension dependencies and unit testing